 Independent Living homes, 48 Assisted Living Apartments at Lakeside Villas, 30 Assisted Living Apartments, 91 Long-term care beds, all of which are dedicated Skill Nursing Medicare Beds, and 18 Memory Care beds.
 The community boasts its own movie theater, chapel, three dining venues, state-of-the-art fitness center, medical clinics, rehabilitation facilities, putting green, dog park, and numerous clubs and activities that contribute to the wellness of mind, body, and spirit.

-The ARC is governed by a 14-member Board of Directors which includes two ARC residents as voting members.
+The ARC is governed by a 14-member Board of Directors, including two ARC residents as voting members.
 The ARC is a member of LeadingAge, a trade association representing the full continuum of mission-driven, not-for-profit aging services providers.

-Since 2020, The ARC now welcomes any retired or honorably discharged from all branches of service, as well as, retired senior level (GS14 and above) federal employees, to include spouses and surviving spouses.
+Since 2020, The ARC now welcomes any retired or honorably discharged from all branches of service and retired senior level (GS14 and above) federal employees, including spouses and surviving spouses.